 He let out his breath; he couldn’t hear Father anyway.
 Or Mother.
 Or Sirius.
 He couldn’t hear anyone.

 He closed his eyes.
 It did little to relieve the pain in them, but did allow him to think.
-When had this started?
-What had happened?
 But all his thoughts took him back to this morning, and how he’d failed as a brother and a son.
 He imagined that was what Father and Mother were talking about with Sirius now, as well.
 He imagined there was a lot of yelling and throwing things, and Sirius would laugh and say they were being dumb.

 He imagined them saying his name, blaming him, saying he should’ve stopped Sirius.
 And they were right, of course.
 He knew they were.
 He should have stopped him.